katieburrito/JS-and-Other-Notes/2-js-fundamentals1.md

 - standard way to insert a new line return in a string is with a backslash and letter n 1
 ![alt](images/2-js-fundamentals1/2023-03-16d.png)

-- standard way to insert a new line return in a string is with a backslash and letter n 2
 ![alt](images/2-js-fundamentals1/2023-03-16d2.png)

-- template literals allow for new line returns in strings by just typing the return directly into the  code 1
+- template literals allow for new line returns in strings by just typing the return directly into the  code
 ![alt](images/2-js-fundamentals1/2023-03-16e.png)

-- template literals allow for new line returns in strings by just typing the return directly into the  code 2
 ![alt](images/2-js-fundamentals1/2023-03-16e2.png)